davidoesch/shadow_solar_calculator/README.md

 Collection of Bash scripts to create a GRASS GIS location from a DEM, precompute slope/aspect, and calculate solar incidence / shadow masks for given day(s) and time ranges using r.sun.

 This repository contains three scripts:
-- `setup_grass_location.sh` — create a GRASS location from a georeferenced DEM and import the DEM (creates `dem_wgs84`, sets region, precomputes slope/aspect).
+- `setup_grass_location.sh` — create a GRASS location from a georeferenced DEM and import the DEM (creates `INPUT_DEM`, sets region, precomputes slope/aspect).
 - `calculate_shadows_loop.sh` — simple time-looped runner that calls `r.sun` for time steps and exports shadow masks and incidence rasters to GeoTIFF.
 - `calculate_shadows_optimized.sh` — an optimized, safer, and more featureful version tuned for machines with many cores and large memory (88 CPUs / 1 TB RAM in the script example, takes approx 8min for one run for swissALTIRegio).
 Uses GDAL and TIFF optimizations and removes intermediate rasters to save space.